Sorry, folks, I'm just listening to my new theme song, Baby, Baby, Don't Get Hooked On Me by Mac Davis.

 That's the reason they're giving.

-The liberals are just beside themselves that the Iraq war is a state of the world.
+The liberals are just beside themselves that the Iraq war is a statement.

 Oh, wait a minute.